the-hktran/DMET/README.md

 - (Double, Positive) Starting Norm of the biasing potential.
 - (Double, Positive) Starting Lambda of the biasing potential.
 - (Integer, Positive) Number of impurities.
 The next following lines define the impurities.
 There should be as many lines after this line as the number of impurities.
   - (Integer, Positive) Number of orbitals in the current impurity.
 The following lines define the number of the orbitals.
-There should be as many lines as number of orbitals in the current impurity.
+There should be as many lines as number of orbitals in the current impurity plus two.
     - (Integer, Non-Negative) The label of the orbitals to be included in this impurity.
+    - (Integer, Non-Negative) The impurity state to be chosen for this fragment.
+    - (Integer, Non-Negative) The bath state to be chosen for this fragment.
   - [Same as above]

 Next, the values for the two electron integrals (nm|kl) are listed in the following format
 ```